 inventory carrying costs, or may become unavailable within the lifespan of the

-• Don’t base scalable designs on parts whose availability is limited by
+• Scalable designs are not based on parts whose availability is

-hard-to-expand production capabilities, like electronic parts and photovoltaic
+limited by hard-to-expand production capabilities, like electronic parts

 widely available materials on without setup delays.